The Best Bookshelf Speakers For 2025

 Cons

-There’s a keyhole wall hanging bracket in the back that makes doing so a cinch.
-There’s a 4 ½ polypropylene woofer in front that gives a very full and rich sound.
 Polypropylene is an interesting material because it acts as both a plastic and a fibrous material.

-There also happens to be 5/8 inch tweeter that’s ideal for reproducing those higher ranged frequencies that adds to immersion.
-Dayton also prides itself in the quality of this speaker with its all wood design.
+There also happens to be 5/8 inch tweeter that’s great at reproducing those higher ranged frequencies that adds to immersion.

 Pros